usc-isi-i2/kgtk/docs/transform/remove_columns.md

 !!! note
-    The sample data does not include a column name with commas in it.
-If it did, there would be a warning message whever a KGTK command read the file's header record.
+    The sample data does not include a column name with commas in it, so this is not a very good example.
+If it did, there would be a warning message whenever a KGTK command reads the file's header record.

 ```
 kgtk remove-columns -i examples/docs/remove-columns-file1.tsv \